 But if you want to travel in style and get to see some of London’s most iconic sights like the London Eye, Tower Bridge and the Tate Modern.
 Then I’d recommend taking the Thames Clippers.
 Where you'll enjoy a 35-minute cruise from London Eye down the Thames to Greenwich Pier.

-Things to Do and See in Greenwich
+Things to do in Greenwich

 See the Cutty Sark

 The first place you’ll probably visit in Greenwich is the Cutty Sark as it is the closest to the DLR station in Greenwich.
+Visiting the Cutty Sark is one of my top things to do in Greenwich.

 The Cutty Sark was one of the last and fastest British tea clippers built.
 The ship is now one of three remaining clippers from the 19th Century and one of the main things to see in Greenwich.